 The former involves examining how aspects of the seafood trade contribute to the ‘masking´ of signals of unsustainable use and the effects of this on governance at multiple levels.
 It also includes understanding how increasing market integration (and market mechanisms such as certification or FIPs) plays out at local levels of small-scale fisheries, creating traps or helping to alleviate poverty, and understanding the key role played by economic agents at multiple levels in the value chain in determining the trajectories of local social-ecological systems.

-Beatrice is also an Associate Professor at Stockholm Resilience Centre.
+Beatrice is also science director and professor at Stockholm Resilience Centre.